bilets/JS-BandStore-react-redux-typescript-mui/README.md

 This is my rewritten project, "Book Online Store".
-In this updated version, I integrated Redux to manage the shopping cart state and implemented several other improvements to enhance the user experience and code structure.
+In this updated version, I integrated the classic Redux approach to manage the shopping cart state and used the Redux Toolkit with slices for handling book filtering and favorites.
+I also introduced several other improvements to enhance the user experience and overall code structure.
 The updated project is available at the following link:
 👉 [Book Online Store (Updated)](https://bilets.github.io/JS-BandStore-react-redux-typescript-mui/)